-Revised: March 2020
+Revised: August 2025

-Rule 9.10 Improper Payment
+Rule 9.7 Improper Payments and Penalties

 Improper payments occur when MDHS makes a payment to a provider on behalf of a recipient who is ineligible for the CCPP subsidy, or if the payment was calculated in error.
 Improper payments can occur due to Agency Errors (AE), Unintentional Program Violations (UPV), or Intentional Program Violations (IPV).
-MDHS shall recover the improper payment, regardless of type.

-Threshold: MDHS shall pursue recoupment of UPV and IPV improper payments of more than $1,000.00 and may pursue those claims of $1,000.00 or less.
-The threshold is applicable to UPV and IPV errors.
+MDHS shall pursue the recoupment of UPV and IPV improper payments regardless of type.

-Types:
+Improper Payment Categories

+Payments Made Due to Agency Error (AE)

-Agency Error (AE): occurs when MDHS staff takes an incorrect action or fails to take an action that causes an improper payment.
+Occurs when MDHS staff take incorrect action or fail to take an action that causes an improper payment.

-Unintentional Program Violation (UPV): occurs when a payment was paid to a child care provider, on behalf of the recipient, due to a misunderstanding of policy or by an unintentional error on the part of the parent or child care provider.
+Unintentional Program Violation (UPV)

+Occur when a payment was made to a child care provider, on behalf of the recipient, due to a misunderstanding of policy or by an unintentional error on the part of the parent or child care provider.

-Intentional Program Violation (IPV):
+Intentional Program Violation (IPV)

-Definition: an intentional act by the recipient or child care provider to misrepresent or mislead by providing false documentation or verification or intentionally omitting documentation or verification in an effort to wrongfully obtain eligibility for services or payment, which MDHS must prove by clear and convincing evidence at a Programmatic Administrative Disqualification Hearing.
-MDHS Programmatic Administrative Disqualification Hearing Policy is incorporated herein by reference (See Part 23, Chapter 2 (Definitions) and Chapter 5 (Programmatic Disqualification Actions) of the Administrative Hearings for MDHS Subgrant Manual).
+Occurs through an intentional act by the recipient or child care provider to misrepresent or mislead by providing false documentation or verification or intentionally omitting documentation or verification to wrongfully obtain eligibility for services or payment.
 Examples of an IPV include, but are not limited to:

-Intentionally over-claiming payment for child care services rendered;
+Intentionally over-claiming payment for child care services provided.

-Claiming payment for a child who no longer attends the child care facility;
+Claiming payment for a child who no longer attends the child care facility.

-Failing to maintain sign-in/sign-out sheets, forging sign-in/sign-out sheets;
+Failing to maintain sign-in/sign-out sheets, forging sign-in/sign-out sheets.

-Forging change-of-provider forms;
+Forging change-of-provider forms.

-Forging signatures;
+Forging signatures.

-Failing to charge co-payments;
+Failing to charge co – payments.

-Having multiple certificates for the same child; or
+Having multiple certificates for the same child

-Providing manipulated, falsified or false documents to establish eligibility.
+Providing manipulated, falsified or false documents to establish eligibility

+Claiming reimbursement for providing child care services to a child at a child care facility location other than the one listed on the child’s certificate without receiving prior approval from MDHS and MSDH.

+Intentional violation of CCPP Policy.

-Findings: may be made by DECCD staff, the MDHS Office of Inspector General, by a court of competent jurisdiction, or by the execution of a waiver.
+Findings and corrective action may be made by DECCD staff, the MDHS Office of Inspector General, by a court of competent jurisdiction, or by the execution of a waiver.

+Recoupment Processes

+MDHS may collect payment for AE, UPV and IPV by recoupment, which is a reduction in CCPP payment amounts to the child care provider in subsequent months.

+The recoupment amount will be set at a percentage of the total amount of the improper payment establishing twelve (12) equal deductions to be withheld from CCPP payments within a twelve (12) month period.
+MDHS reserves the right to extend the payment period under extreme circumstances.

+Any child care provider or parent subject to recoupment of funds will be notified by email of the recoupment terms and the procedure for negotiating alternate recoupment terms.
+The party may elect to discharge the debt in less than one year, by increasing the amount withheld, or to request a lower payment if the party can demonstrate that the payment would cause an undue financial burden.
+The nature and circumstances that caused the improper payment may be taken into consideration by MDHS in determining whether to allow a decreased recoupment amount.
+Child care providers and parents will have thirty (30) days to respond to any payment plan notification or notification of recoupment of funds.

+Repayment Agreement

+If the child care provider or parent no longer participates in the CCPP, or if MDHS is unable to recoup payments for any reason, MDHS may enter into a repayment agreement with the provider or parent.

+Source: 45 CFR 98.68; Miss.
+Code Ann. § 43-1-27; Miss.
+Code Ann. § 43-1-2(4); Miss.
+Code Ann. § 43-1-4

+Revised: August 2025

-Penalties for Providers:
+IPV Penalties for Child Care Providers